 Scottish Power is part of the Iberdrola Group, a Spanish company that operates in 40 countries.
-It is one of the UK’s largest energy companies, supplying energy to around 5.2 million customers, and generates its own energy too, through coal, gas and hydro-electric power stations, and says it's committed to energy sustainability.
+Scottish Power generates its own energy, too, through coal, gas and hydro-electric power stations, and says it's committed to energy sustainability.

 See how Scottish Power compares on price with your current deal by finding the cheapest gas and electricity with Which?
 Switch.

 Scottish Power comes second to last in our survey of 22 British energy companies, when rated by 8,902 members of the public in the annual Which? customer survey - the biggest of its kind.

 The table below shows the breakdown of its score from the survey carried out in October 2015, which included the responses of 846 Scottish Power customers.